 Here's how to cook Bengali Keema Curry!

-- Roughly chop the onions.
+- Roughly chop the onions and cut green chilies as well.

 - Peel the potatoes and cut them into small cubes.
 Cut tomatoes into small pieces.